Gender, Diversity & Resource Extraction

 - What actions are required and by whom to ensure a gendered, intersectional analysis of the impacts of northern resource extraction?
 (For example, how can policy makers, researchers, and others address gaps and lack of access to relevant data?)

-Find out what we learned by exploring our final Knowledge Synthesis Report.
+Find out what we learned by exploring our final Knowledge Synthesis Report: Gendered and Intersectional Implications of Energy and Resource Extraction in Resource-Based Communities in Canada's North.
 It provides recommendations on how governments, private sector companies, and communities can more effectively work together on these issues.
 The Knowledge Synthesis Report also informs two Policy Impact Papers we developed, with feedback from policymakers, to identify concrete measures to ensure more complete policy responses to the needs of diverse communities in the North.

 Resource development in the North is seen as an integral to Canada's economic growth, but more needs to be done to protect the environment and to ensure neighbouring communities are able to benefit from and provide input into the energy and resource extraction projects they host.
 While Impact Benefit Agreements (IBAs) negotiated between private resource companies and affected communities may be considered a means to this end, IBAs are often insufficient and ineffective at delivering protection for and equitable benefits to communities.